-We conducted our audit in accordance with the Standards on Auditing (SAs) issued by ICAI and specified under section 143(10) of the Companies Act, 2013.
-Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Standalone Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the Standalone Financial Statements under the provisions of the Companies Act, 2013 and the Rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We conducted our audit of the Standalone Financial Statements in accordance with the Standards on Auditing ("SA's) specified under section 143(10) of the Act.
+Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Standalone Financial

+Statements section of our report.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ("ICAI") together with the ethical requirements that are relevant to our audit of the Standalone Financial Statements under the provisions of the Act and the Rules made thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.
+We believe that the audit evidence obtained by us is sufficient and appropriate to provide a basis for our audit opinion on the Standalone Financial Statements.

-Information Other than the Standalone Financial Statements and Auditor's Report Thereon
+Information Other than the Financial Statements and Auditor's Report Thereon

-The company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Annual Report, but does not include the Standalone Financial Statements and our auditor's report thereon.
+The Company's Board of Directors is responsible for the other information.
+The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Business Responsibility and Sustainability Report, Corporate Governance and Shareholder's Information, but does not include the consolidated financial statements, Standalone Financial Statements and our auditor's report thereon.